SANTASLAYERS/Toine-Trades/docs/project_status.md

    - Added proper TypeScript types to replace `any` in the performance page
    - Created `.eslintrc.json` to override problematic rules
 4. ✅ Updated Performance page to use NinjaTrader CSV directly:
-   - Added API route to read NinjaTrader CSV files from the project root
+   - Added API route to read NinjaTrader CSV files from the `public/data/` directory
    - Added CSV parsing with PapaParse
    - Implemented real-time calculation of metrics from CSV data
    - Created dynamic sorting and filtering capabilities for trade data
+5. ✅ Made project Vercel-compatible:
+   - Moved CSV files to `public/data/` for Vercel compatibility
+   - Updated API to read from the public directory instead of project root
+   - Created a sample CSV file for testing
 5. ✅ Added TypeScript declarations for third-party libraries:
    - Created type declarations for `react-plotly.js`
    - Updated tsconfig.json to include custom type definitions